What we do

 From providing psychosocial support to helping entrepreneurs grow their businesses, we ensure solutions are community-led and market-driven.
 Underpinning all of our work is a determined focus on resilience — on the systems, institutions, markets and social structures that will continue responding to shocks long after Mercy Corps is gone.

-Strong communities and good governance
+Peace and good governance

 Want to learn more about our programs?